 If you are a fan of ginger you will love these.
 Slightly sweet with a very strong ginger flavour, they are chewy like taffy.
 Also great to soothe and upset stomach!

 While not all of their candies are vegan, the Lovely Candy Co. declares right on their site if they are vegan or not, making it super easy to shop.

 I love how these come in cool flavours such as black currant and passion fruit.

 All vegan candies all the way!
 I love the idea of chewy peppermint chocolate candies.
 The perfect stocking stuffer!

-I haven’t yet sampled these but they sure look tasty! 😉 I love that they have 5 different gummy options and all of them are totally vegan.
+I haven't yet sampled these vegan gummy candies, but they sure look tasty! 😉 And they have 5 different gummy options and all of them are totally vegan!

 I hope you loved this collection.
 I know I can't wait to get my hands on these.